-Kids get the best care in the nation at Children’s Colorado, because our care team is the best at what they do.
 Since U.S. News & World Report began ranking hospitals based on clinical data and reputation more than 20 years ago, we've consistently numbered among the best in the nation.

 The Quest for Quality judges were impressed by Children's Colorado's commitment to high quality, safe patient care in every department, both clinical and non-clinical.

-Children's Colorado has once again been recognized by Parents magazine as one of the top children's hospitals in the nation in its survey of the "10 Best Children's Hospitals."
+We have also been recognized by Parents magazine as one of the top children's hospitals in the nation in its survey of the "10 Best Children's Hospitals."
 The results ranked Children's Colorado as No. 5 for overall care and as the highest scoring children's hospital for "Family Friendliness."

 The 2017 Greenhealth Partner for Change Award recognizes healthcare facilities that have implemented a significant number of environmental programs, and continuously improve and expand upon these programs on the path to sustainability.
 Children's Colorado recognizes sustainability as a means to practice the Hippocratic Oath — to heal and do no harm — through safer products, reduced air emissions, elimination of toxins, safer working environments, less waste and efficient use of energy and water.